PoisotLab/ms_network_prediction/manuscript.md

 have, and choose the model with the smallest error---however this approach inevitably results in _overfitting_.
-One approach to avoid overfitting is using information criteria (*e.g.* AIC, BIC, MDL) based around the heuristic that good models maximize the ratio of information provided by the model to the number of parameters it has.
+One approach to avoid overfitting is using information criteria (*e.g.* AIC, BIC, MDL) based around the heuristic that good models maximise the ratio of information provided by the model to the number of parameters it has.
 However, when the intended use-case of a model is prediction the relevant form of validation is _predictive accuracy_, which should be tested with _crossvalidation_.
 Crossvalidation